 Start Legalmaster.
 From Legalmaster's main menu go to, "Interfaces" and then "Remote Data Utility" and then "Copy Validation Files."

-Indicate the diskette drive in which you have inserted your first diskette (for example, A:\).
+Indicate the drive in which you have inserted your flash drive.

-You will need these diskettes during the next group of instructions, Preparing the Remote Station so make sure to have them available to you.
+You will need the flash drive during the next group of instructions, Preparing the Remote Station, so make sure to have it available.

-As mentioned above a couple of times, we require that both your Host computers and your Remote computers have access to the same version of Pervasive/Btrieve.
-If you're running client/server or work-group Pervasive, install the Pervasive client at this workstation.
+As mentioned above a couple of times, we require that both your Host computers and your Remote computers have access to the same version of Pervasive.
+If you're running client/server or work-group Pervasive, install the 32 bit Pervasive client at this workstation.

-Again, this section is only for those of you who want to use the work-station version of Btrieve/Pervasive at your remote stations.
-Since Legalmaster Remote is a 32-bit Windows application, it requires that you use a 32-bit Windows version of Pervasive/Btrieve.
+Again, this section is only for those of you who want to use the work-station version of Pervasive at your remote stations.
+Since Legalmaster Remote is a 32-bit Windows application, it requires that you use a 32-bit Windows version of Pervasive.

 Legalmaster Remote software requires access to three folders and under some circumstances uses a couple more.